 The Recent Years

-Before addressing the question itself, one should consider just what the playing field looked like relatively recently.
+Before addressing the main question, we should consider what the playing field looked like relatively recently.

-For the most part, Intel was the premium choice, with better technology and overall better performance, especially in the high-end.
-AMD, on the other hand, provided more affordable solutions which relied on raw power in order to be able to compete with Intel’s solutions.
+For the most part, Intel was the premium choice, boasting more advanced technology and better overall performance, especially in the high-end.
+AMD, on the other hand, provided more affordable solutions which relied on raw power in order to be able to compete with what Intel had on offer.

-True enough, the FX series were soon left powering mostly entry-level and some mid-range gaming rigs and their A-Series APUs were only found in the very basic computers not intended for gaming.
+Sure enough, the FX series were soon left powering entry-level and, occasionally, some mid-range gaming rigs, while the AMD A-Series APUs were only found in the very basic computers not intended for gaming.
 The only glimmer of hope was the ephemeral “Zen” architecture that had been in the making for years during AMD’s downward spiral.
 And finally, in March 2017, it happened…

 Enter AMD Ryzen